fegomezl/Brinicle/README.md

 ## Results

-Next some runs for the simulation are presented.
+Next some animations and images of the simulations are presented:

 ## Dendrites